-The CSHO shall explain that when a Notice of Intent to Contest is properly filed, the Assistant Chief of Enforcement is required to forward the case to an independent adjudicatory agency, (Review Board) at which time the case is considered to be in litigation.
+The CSHO shall explain that when a Notice of Intent to Contest is properly filed, the Chief of Enforcement is required to forward the case to an independent adjudicatory agency, (Review Board) at which time the case is considered to be in litigation.

 - 1. AKOSH will normally cease all investigatory activities once an employer has filed a notice of contest.
 Any action relating to a contested case must first have the concurrence of the Assistant Attorney General. - 2.
-Upon receipt of the Notice of Intent to Contest, the Review Board assigns the case to an administrative law judge, who will schedule a hearing in a public place.
+Upon receipt of the Notice of Intent to Contest, the Review Board assigns the case to the Office of Administrative Hearings, and they will schedule a hearing in a public place.